ODushyn/odushyn-hugo/content/post/state-pattern-js.md

 1. List of states: green/yellow/red
 2. Rules:

-    -if light is green for n sec move to yellow condition.
+    -if light is green move to yellow condition.

-    -if light is yellow for m sec move to red condition.
+    -if light is yellow move to red condition.

-    -if light is red for l sec move to green condition
+    -if light is red move to green condition
 3. Initial state: green.

 ### Implementation without state pattern